HmmmInteresting/Petroineos/README.md

 # Petroineos
-Project for internship application

 My repository includes the following files:

-There are 2 code files.
+Code Files:

-A) The symbols_update contains my solution to the assignment (located below the instructions).
+1. symbols_update: This file contains my solution to the assignment, which is located below the instructions in the file.

-B) A file titled "Different Inputs" is able to deal with non-csv file types and empty data files gracefully.
+2. Different Inputs: This is an additional file that can handle non-CSV file types, such as excel files, and manages empty data files gracefully.

-The word document titled "strategy" details how I approached this assignment and my process.

-The database csv file which is the final output.
+Strategy Document:

+- strategy: This Word document outlines my approach to the assignment and describes my process in detail.

+Final Output:

+- database.csv: The final output of the processed data.